Azure/azure-kusto-labs/kafka-integration/README.md

 # About

-This set of HoLs features Kafka integration with ADX and covers "how to integrate" with both the popluar Kafka offerings we see on Azure - **HDInsight Kafka** and **Confluent Kafka**.  <br>
+This set of HoLs features Kafka integration with ADX and covers "how to integrate" with both the popluar Kafka offerings we see on Azure - **HDInsight Kafka**,  **Confluent Kafka IaaS** and **Confluent Cloud Kafka PaaS**.  <br>

 ## HDInsight Kafka
 Is Azure's managed Kafka as a service with disaggregated compute and storage model and unlike other offerings of HDInsight, actually leverages managed disks with an option for you to choose a SKU with SSD/premium disks and also configure number of disks per node.<br><br>

-## Confluent Kafka
+## Confluent IaaS Kafka - Operator based on Azure Kubernetes Service
 Featured in the labs is a licensed (free for 30 days) version of Kafka from Confluent, runs on Azure Kubernetes Service (AKS), and leverages the Confluent operator for provisioning on AKS.<br><br>

+## Confluent PaaS Kafka - Confluent Cloud
+Featured in the labs is cloud PaaS version of Kafka from Confluent (managed).<br><br>

 ## About the labs
 The labs are: